 - The target server forwards the response to the proxy, the proxy server, in turn, reads the request and then returns it to the client.

-What is the use of a reverse proxy?
+What is the use of reverse proxies?

 Implementing reverse proxies for handling web requests makes sense in certain situations that are listed below.